-Listen to an interview about my work on the policy implications of existing evidence for an association between the CPT1A P479L variant and infant death.
+Listen to an interview about my work on the policy implications of existing evidence for an association between the CPT1A P479L variant and infant death in Alaska.